dimag0g/nios_duino/README.md

 use Arduino-compatible hardware modules (or shields) with these boards.
 Currently, Arduino modules with UART, I2C SPI and plain diginal IO are supported.
-PWM support (aka `AnalogWrite()`) might be implemented in the near future.
+PWM support (aka `AnalogWrite()`) might be implemented in the future.
 Analog channels (aka `AnalogRead()`) would require boards which have ADC, and their support is not planned as of yet.
+Internal EEPROM is currently simulated with a 1KB RAM block, but it might be implemented using EPCS/EPCQ EEPROM which is present virtually on all Altera FPGA boards.

 Getting started
 ---------------

-Here's a quickstart guide which should get you started if you have an FPGA board with SDRAM memory and EPCS flash.
+Here's a quickstart guide which should get you started if you have an FPGA board with optional SDRAM memory and EPCS flash.
 If you're planning to purchase a dev board, consider reading the Hardware section below.

 1. Install Quartus Prime with support package for your FPGA.
 I used version 17.0 with a Cyclone IV IC (specifically, EP4CE10).

-2. Create/open a project with clock, reset and RAM pins assigned to correct locations.
+2. Create/open a project with clock, reset, EPCS and SDRAM (if you have SDRAM) pins assigned to correct locations.

-3. Run Qsys tool and open nios_sdram.qsys.
-Remove EPCS controller if you don't have the serial flash chip or don't plan to use it as software storage.
+3. Run Qsys tool and open nios_sdram.qsys (if you plan to use SDRAM) or nios_onchip.qsys (if'll be using internal RAM).
-If you do remove the EPCS controller, you will need to change the CPU reset location from EPCS to RAM.
 Generate the HDL (and the symbol, if you plan to use graphical schematic editor).

 4. Instantiate the generated system in your project and connect its outputs to FPGA pins.
 If your board has LEDs, connect one to PIO[13].

 5. Build the project and program the FPGA.

 6. Open the NIOS II Eclipse IDE.
-Create a BSP (board support package) project for the generated NIOS system (nios_sdram.sopcinfo).
-Use the "Altera HAL" type, not the RTOS one.
+Create a BSP (board support package) and NIOS II application project from template.
+If you have less than 100KB of RAM (typically, when using on-chip memory), pick "Hello world small" as a base, otherwise pick regular "Hello world".
 Set the STDIN/STDOUT to jtag_uart_0, and timestamp and sys_clk timers to timer_0.

-7. Create a NIOS II Application project based on the BSP you just created.
+Additionally, if you have picked "Hello world small", go to BSP advanced settings and enable C++ support.

-Add files from nios_duino folder to your project, keeping the folder structure.
+7. In the NIOS II Application project, remove hello_world.c file, and add files from nios_duino folder, keeping the folder structure.
 Then add a few settings to project properties:

- - ad `-std=gnu++11` to the compiler switches
+ - add `-std=gnu++11` to the compiler switches

  - add definitions: `__AVR__` and `ARDUINO=185` to C and C++ symbols

  - add "arduino" folder and folders of libraries you're going to use (e.g. "arduino/SPI/src") to C and C++ include directories

+ - enable dead code elimination with -ffunction-sections and -gc-sections

 The easiest way to do this is to edit the following lines in the Makefile:

     ALT_INC_DIR= arduino arduino/Wire/src arduino/SPI/src
-    ALT_CPP_OPT= -std=gnu++11 -D__AVR__ -DARDUINO=185
+    ALT_CPP_OPT= -std=gnu++11 -D__AVR__ -DARDUINO=185 -ffunction-sections
+    ALT_LINK_OPT= -wl,-gc-sections

 8. Complile and run the software.
 You should see the LED you've connected to PIO[13] blinking, and a timestamp should be printed to the Eclipse